 We really drew all the big guns of Mat Amberg.
 You and I, the membership are not capable or interested enough to be trusted, acoording to Mat, with the administration of our money or the intelligent use of our vote.
-(Since we are not in Poland and Poland is not, nor ever was a democracy, I don't understand the analogy.)
+(Since we are not in Poland and Poland is not, mor ever was a democracy, I don't understand the analogy.)
 One may love a democracy and let it die by refusing to see that the representatives to whom authority has been delegated are no longer representing the people but are using that same authority to gain control of the commonwealth.
 When your freedom is gone, it's too late to protect yourself and when you are saddled with an automatic 10 percent increase in your monthly payments every year, even the more fortunately endowed, money-wise" may find it hard to support the spend-thrift management of our cooperative.
 Certainly if we let our Board of Directors borrow millions of dollars and commit us to 20 or more years of amortization, it will be too late to assert our self-governing, self-taxing rights.
-The present proposed amendment is not intended to be a work of literary art - it is intended to put control back into the hands of the membership, and it may well be the last opportunity we have to get back control of this cooperative.
+The present proposed amendment is not intended to be a work of literary art - it is intended to pat control back into the hands of the membership, and it may well be the last opportunity we have to get back control of this cooperative.
 Since it has not been published in the News Review, and I was not aware that Mat had any official position in GHI this year, I do not know how he knows the exact wording of the proposed amendment, but I think it only fitting that other members study it. call attention to page 10 of GHI's Newsletter publicizing the annual meeting.
 More than a hundred people signed the petition in less than three days.
 You will only have an opportunity to vote on the amendment at the annual meeting.
 May 10.
 It will not be on the voting machine according to GHI.
-There will be opposition since the board at Saturday's meeting urged fight this amendment As for disruptive elements in the and more economic. annual meetings (budget or business) the most disruptive and loudest, most long winded harangues have come from Mat himself.
-I've been attending meetings for many long years, when the presiding officer has had to call time on Mat.
-I may be an opportunist, but I believe in the good sense and responsibility of the majority, and I believe that when people know their attention to the budget counts, 107 CENTERWAY Another Reply To the Editor:
+There will be opposition since the board at Saturday's meeting urged that all board members get out and fight this amendment Another Reply To the Editor: